 For more than 400 years, seafarers have been drawn to the island, resulting in a rich, colourful maritime history.
 Discover just a few of the greatest moments.

 1 1609: The Sea Venture Sinks & Bermuda is Born

 It all started with a shipwreck.
 A violent storm wrecked the Jamestown, Virginia-bound Sea Venture off the reefs on the island's east end.
 Sir George Somers and his entire crew (plus one dog) miraculously survived and began the colonisation of Bermuda.
-Somers and crew eventually made it to Virginia in 1610 aboard the Deliverance and Patience.
-Today, you can see a full-size replica of the ship in the Town of St. George’s Kings Square.
+Somers and crew eventually made it to Virginia in 1610 aboard the Deliverance and the Patience.
+Today, you can see a full-size replica of the Deliverance in the Town of St. George’s Kings Square.

 2 1600s: The Bermuda Sloop is Invented, Changing Sailing Forever